 Differences between countertop and inbuilt steam ovens

-Before we go too far, let’s cover off the major differences between a countertop steam oven and an inbuilt steam oven.
+Before we go too far, let’s cover the major differences between a countertop steam oven and an inbuilt steam oven:

-Inbuilt convection steam ovens are mostly made by premium appliance brands.
-They’re more like a traditional oven, except with a bunch of features you won’t find on any regular oven.
-They’re usually larger and more expensive, and require an electrician to hardwire them into your power supply.
+Inbuilt steam ovens are mostly made by premium appliance brands.
+They’re like a traditional oven, except with a bunch of features you won’t find on any regular oven.
+They’re larger and generally more expensive, and require an electrician to hardwire them into your power supply.

-Convection steamer ovens for your counter may be smaller, but some have just as many features as the top end inbuilt brands.
+Benchtop steam ovens may be smaller, but some have just as many features as the top end inbuilt brands.
 Overall, the market varies from small steam toaster ovens all the way through to fully-featured multifunctional appliances.

 The Best Countertop Steam Ovens: pros and cons

-This little stainless steel steam oven has a special place in my heart.
-It was, for a long time (years, people), literally the only option for a countertop combi steam oven.
+This little steam oven has a special place in my heart.
+It was, for a very long time, literally the only option for a countertop combi steam oven.

-The Cuisinart oven has 0.6 cu.
+The Cuisinart steam oven has 0.6 cu.
 Ft. capacity, and 9 single and combination cooking modes.
-It will run for approximately 2 hours on full steam without a water tank refill, which is outstanding.
+It will run for approximately 2 hours on full steam without a water tank refill, which is outstanding given its size.

 Pros

-This is not a big oven, in fact you’ll struggle to feed more than a couple of people if you want to cook an entire meal in there.
-But it’s brilliant for steaming, baking and small-scale convection steam cooking.
+The Cuisinart is not a big oven, in fact you’ll struggle to feed more than a couple of people if you want to cook an entire meal in there.
+But it’s brilliant for steaming, baking and small-batch convection steam cooking.
 And the water tank is sizeable so you won’t be constantly refilling it during steaming.
 Overall a great introduction to steam cooking appliances.

 Cons

-The one thing this oven lacks in terms of operation is the ability to control the amount of steam in the combination function.
+The one thing the Cuisinart lacks in terms of operation is the ability to control the amount of steam in the combination function.
 It’s not a big deal for most foods, though, and not surprising given the price point.

 Beware rust issues with this oven if you use it a lot but aren’t fastidious about maintenance.
 There’s a little drip tray which sits in the bottom of the oven, over the drain.
 If you don’t take the tray out and wipe out the appliance after use, you’ll find it quickly turns into a rusty mess on the floor of the oven.